leonlombard/ruby_and_rails_solid/README.md

 # Ruby and Rails SOLID

-Capturing thoughts and examples of single responsibility in Ruby and Rails
+Capturing thoughts and examples of SOLID code in Ruby and Rails